 For decades, employers reported their employee earnings to the ATO after each financial year had ended.
-Very soon, that will all change dramatically as employers will need to report payroll transactions to the ATO and superannuation funds when they occur… and year reporting will be consigned to history.
+Soon, that will all change dramatically as employers will need to report payroll transactions to the ATO and superannuation funds when they occur… and year reporting will be consigned to history.

 With STP, payments such as salaries and wages, pay as you go (PAYG) withholding tax and superannuation information will be transmitted as and when they happen (i.e. each payroll cycle) and it all must be done through a payroll system that is STP compliant.
 By providing information to the ATO on a real time basis, employers will no longer have to prepare year end PAYG Payment Summaries for employees.
 Further, employers’ monthly or quarterly (whichever applies) activity statements will be prefilled with relevant payroll information.